How the 'boneless wing' became a tasty culinary lie

 “Our idea of what a wing is comes from what we’re told we’re eating,” says Alexandra Plakias, who teaches at Hamilton College in New York and is the author of “Thinking Through Food: A Philosophical Introduction.”

-And so perhaps the language evolves, though there are pockets of sceptics.
+And so perhaps the language evolves, though there are pockets of skeptics.

 “Personally, I do think it matters.
 I want to know exactly what it is that I’m ordering and what’s in my food,” says Natalie Visconti, 20, of Bridgewater, New Jersey, a sophomore at Penn State University and a self-described “traditional wing” aficionado.